haagsemakers/astroplant-prototype/docs/installation/index.md

 ### Raspberry Pi

 #### Raspberry Pi Installation
 We use a Raspberry Pi Zero W. This is a low cost and small micro-computer with onboard wifi and bluetooth.
 The Raspberry is the heart of the AstroPlant.
 For the prototype, we have to hardcode the wifi credentials for the location where the AstroPlant is placed.
 It is possible to add multiple wifi access points.
-We use [ApplePiBaker](https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/) to install [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) to the sd-card.
+We use [ApplePiBaker](https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/) to install [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) ([download link](https://downloads.raspberrypi.org/raspbian_lite_latest)) to the sd-card.

 #### Raspberry Pi Configuration
 We need to add and configure some files in the boot partition of the sd-card.
 This is to make sure the Raspberry will boot up in the right way.